Nepal Currency Guide

 Banks

-Authorized banks, all over Nepal, provide currency exchange services.
+Authorized banks all over Nepal provide currency exchange services.
 The rates are typically better than at the airport.
-However, banks are usually open between 10:00 AM and 5:00 PM on weekdays and close on public holidays.
+However, banks are usually open between 10:00 AM and 5:00 PM on weekdays and are closed on public holidays.

 Money Exchange

-Money exchange authorized by the government provides money exchange facilities.
+Money exchanges authorized by the government provide currency exchange facilities.
 Confirm the rates, as they may vary from the standard rates.

 Hotels

-You can use hotels as the last resort for money exchange.
-The rates are typically less than banks and authorized money exchanges.
+You can use hotels as a last resort for money exchange.
+The rates are typically lower than those at banks and authorized money exchanges.

 Fees: Your service providers may charge service fees.
 Banks typically charge less than authorized money changers or airports.

 Denominations: Ask for mixed denominations.
-Smaller bills can be useful for everyday purchases, while bigger ones can be used for bigger purchases.
+Smaller bills can be useful for everyday purchases, while larger ones can be used for bigger expenses.

 Receipts: Keep your money exchange receipt safe.
-You may need them to convert your leftover Nepali Rupees back to your home currency at the end of your trip.
+You may need it to convert your leftover Nepali Rupees back to your home currency at the end of your trip.

 Cash Alternatives in Nepal

-Cash is mainly used for transactions in Nepal.
-However, many stores, especially in urban cities, accept cards, ATMs, and online payment.
+Cash is primarily used for transactions in Nepal.
+However, many stores, especially in urban areas, accept cards, ATMs, and online payments.

-Most shops and restaurants in Nepal don’t accept credit cards.
-However, there are higher chances of establishments with a VISA or Mastercard logo accepting international credit cards.
+Most shops and restaurants in Nepal do not accept credit cards.
+However, establishments with a VISA or Mastercard logo are more likely to accept international credit cards.

 You can find ATMs in big cities, but they can be hard to find in rural locations.
-It is advisable to inform your bank about your travel plans to avoid card blocking.
+It is advisable to inform your bank about your travel plans to avoid your card being blocked.

 Fees